Are you looking for the best things to do in Marco Island? You’ve come to the right place!

 Take exit 80 from State Road 29 and drive for about 20 miles to reach the Gulf Coast Visitor Center.
 The park’s western salt-water gateway should be your first stop to get oriented with the attractions in this area.

 Climb atop Shark Valley’s 65-foot observation tower for a bird’s eye view of the land.
 Paddle through the mangrove forests in the Nine-mile pond.
 Or simply take an easy hike along the Anhinga Trail to see turtles and herons!

 Make sure you bring your own water and snacks and leave nothing but footprints.
-You must arrive by car, many of the Everglades’ points of interest are many miles apart!
+You must arrive by car as many of the Everglades’ points of interest are many miles apart!

 Guests will find a vast selection of beers on tap, 40 flat-screen TVs, and creative pub grub.
-This spot can’t be beat, it’s Marco Island’s largest sports bar with full-service bars indoor and outdoors.
+This spot can’t be beaten as it’s Marco Island’s largest sports bar with full-service bars indoor and outdoors.